Setting up the Remove Branding add-on

 By Shane Wall

-Once you've purchased the Remove Branding Add-on you can customize the following features by selecting settings on the Add-on.
+Once you've purchased the Remove Branding add-on, you can customize the following features by selecting settings in the Add-on.

 Note: The Remove Branding add-on is charged per property.

 Here you can customize the default branding options, removing the "Powered by tawk.to" at the bottom of the chat widget and the "No tawk.to live chat account?
 Create one for free here" from the bottom of support emails and replacing them with your own text and links.

 You can change this text by changing the Title.
 You can also change the formatting to either bold or italic by surrounding the text with asterisks (*) for bold or underscores (_) for italics.